hakimjazuli/simple_signal/README.md

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>

-collections of static methods helper for animation;static method prefixed with `animation` can be used to generate recuring frame,which in turn can be used in the callback to animate stuffs
+collections of static methods helper for animation;static method prefixed with `animation` can be used to generate recuring keyframes,which in turn can be used in the callback to animate stuffs

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>